 I vehemently disagree.
 Ridicule and humiliation are the tools of “superiority”, oppression and speciesism.
 In short, ridicule is the tool of bullies and tyrants… humbleness, kindness, patience and compassion are the tools of the enlightened.

-It makes no sense to use ridicule in Vegan education, either as an abstract matter or a practical one.
-In the abstract, ridicule can only lead to the idea that belittling another sentient being is a good thing, making it that much easier for you to act without compassion in any other matter.
+To use ridicule in Vegan education makes no sense, for more than one reason.
+One reason being that ridicule can only lead to the idea that belittling another sentient being is a good thing, making it that much easier for you or the people observing you to act without compassion in any other matter.
 Ridicule, while it may feel good in the short term, harms the person using it as much, if not more than the person being ridiculed.

 There are many people who react negatively even if someone else is the one being ridiculed, some just on general principle if nothing else.
-The old adage “you’ll catch more flies with honey than with vinegar” (please forgive the blatant animal exploitative analogy) was coined for a reason.
-If you can convert more people to Veganism through kindness than ridicule, it’s not only illogical to ridicule non-Vegans, but harmful to nonhumans which means you are not acting in line with your beliefs in any case.
+If you can convert more people to Veganism through kindness than ridicule, it’s not only illogical to ridicule non-Vegans, but harmful to nonhumans, which means you are not acting in line with your beliefs in any case.

 It eventually all comes down to who you are going to believe.
 Do you trust that someone who is comfortable using humiliation as a tactic is doing what they do for the best interests of the animals?
 Or does it feel more like they are enjoying the discomfort of another sentient being?